manishalinguntla2808/House_Sales_in_USA/README.md

 In this project, I analyze and predict the prices of residential homes based on various attributes such as the number of bedrooms, square footage, number of floors, and whether the home has a waterfront view.
 I use linear regression and polynomial regression techniques with regularization to build models and evaluate their performance using R² score.

 ## 📊 Tools & Libraries
-- Python
+- Python (Jupyter Notebook)
-- Pandas
+- Pandas, NumPy – for data handling
-- NumPy
+- Seaborn, Matplotlib – for data visualization
-- Matplotlib & Seaborn
+- Scikit-learn – for machine learning models
-- Scikit-learn
+- Statsmodels – for simple linear regression

 ## 💻 Project Steps
 1. **Data Loading & Cleaning**